Soesah/watchlist.lostmarbles.nl/readme.md

     - would make it easier to order them by date
     - if you use a new class Sequel, would you also need to use Prequel? (typename can still be movie)
     - implement drag for ordering movies in their sequence
+    - filter on movies when searching for sequels, filter out _this_ movie
 - <s>use https://www.omdbapi.com/ to quickly find the year
     - can be used to retrieve episode names for series
     - provide imdbId, a nice addition and useful for tracking sequels/groups of movies